What is EV Roaming?

 eRoaming for EV Drivers

 Ideally, with eRoaming, consumers needing on-the-road charging can go to any eMobility service provider’s charging station and charge without hassle.
-Using an EV charging self-service mobile app, EV drivers can plan their routes based on the availability of EV charging stations, set their reservations, and charge with a unified customer account.
+Using an EV charging self-service mobile app, EV drivers can plan their routes based on the availability of EV charging stations, set their reservations, and pay with a single customer account.

-What’s in it for Electric Vehicle Service Providers?
+What’s in it for Electric Vehicle Charging Providers?

 eRoaming enables EV charging industry players to directly benefit from the EV market’s exponential growth.
 CPOs can maximize the number of EV drivers charging at their charge points, when using 3rd party EMSP apps and cards.